JSSatchell/After-Effects-Scripts/README.md

 Distinct features:
 - The duration of any created layer always matches the combined length of the currently selected layers
 - zilch (Null)
-  - Create one zilch per selected layer
+  - Option to create one zilch per selected layer
-  - Link the opacity of the selected layers to the opacity of the new zilch layer
+  - Option to ink the opacity of the selected layers to the opacity of the new zilch layer
-  - Transfer all transform keyframes to the zilch layer
+  - Option to transfer all transform keyframes to the zilch layer
 - zone (Solid)
   - Option to always fill comp
   - Width, height, square, roundness, and color controls